IoTOpen/edge-app-dewpoint-frostprecipitation-calculator/README.md

 ### Frost Precipitation
 Logic for calculating frost precipitation, make use of calculated dew point and surface temperature.

+If the surface temperature is below freezing and below dew point then we can assume there is a risk for frost.
+Otherwise we assume there is no risk or very unlikely.

+#### Code

 0 = No frost\
 1 = Frost is possible